Yuol96/leetcode-notes/README.md

 }
 """
 ```
-Then, you just need to put your code below the header.
-You may also want to add some illustrating comments to your code.
+You may also want to add some explaination to your code.
 Finally, save your file and input `make` command into your command line tool under the root dir of this repo.
 This command collects all the information within the headers of all solutions and regenerate the README.md file.